-Say: We know that God is our defender.
-We don't need to worry about danger, and we can practice defending others, too.
+Say: We know that God is our defender, so we can defend others, too We don't need to worry about danger as we can practice defending others.
 We can protect friends when someone says something mean to them by saying something kind to them instead.
 We can also defend others by telling an adult if someone is being hurt.
 Let's ask God to help us defend others.
 Let each child take a turn briefly holding the flashlight in noon position.
 (You'll need to show kids how to do this.)
 Then pray: God, you made the sun stop in the sky to help the Israelites.
 You defended them, and you defend us.
 Help us defend our friends, too.
 In Jesus' name, amen.